-As of September 2014, a revised course sequence will be offered at the University of Alberta.
-The previous course sequence may continue to be followed by Collaborative Program partner sites...
+As of September 2018, a new curriculum will be offered at the University of Alberta.
+Previous course sequences may continue to be followed by Collaborative Program partner sites.

 - The curriculum is designed to be taken over four years.
-Application for an extension to the program must be submitted to the Student Advisor.
-With approval, students have up to six years from the time of admission to complete requirements for this program. - Placements can be made anywhere in the Greater Edmonton area (e.g., Devon, Fort Saskatchewan, Leduc, Morinville, St Albert, Sherwood Park, Spruce Grove and Stony Plain) or as far away as 150 kilometers.
-Students are responsible for their transportation to practice placements and for the costs of travel and accommodations. - Students must purchase a stethoscope, blood pressure cuff, and a penlight at the time of admission.
-A lab coat and a uniform will be required later in the program - 4.
+With approval, students have up to six years from the time of admission to complete requirements for this program.
+Normally, students who do not complete the program within six years will be required to withdraw. - Placements can be made anywhere in the Greater Edmonton area (e.g., Devon, Fort Saskatchewan, Leduc, Morinville, St Albert, Sherwood Park, Spruce Grove and Stony Plain) or as far away as 150 kilometers.
+Students are responsible for their transportation to practice placements and for the costs of travel and accommodations.

+- Students must purchase a stethoscope, blood pressure cuff, and a penlight at the time of admission.
+A lab coat and a uniform will be required later in the program. - 4.
 Clinical practice may include shift and weekend rotations. - Students are responsible for the completeness and accuracy of their registrations.
 Particular care should be exercised regarding prerequisite courses.
-Students are responsible for adjustments in registration made necessary by reexamination results...
+Students are responsible for adjustments in registration made necessary by reexamination results.

-As of September 2014 at University of Alberta (see Maintaining Registration):
+As of September 2018 at University of Alberta (see Maintaining Registration):